Havana

 At the airport (airside and landside) you pay the same prices for tobacco and alcohol as you would in a store in downtown Havana.
 There have been reports online that bottles bought in the airside shops were not properly sealed and thus seized during security checks for a connecting flight at another airport.
 Therefore it might be a good idea to buy those things already before you depart to the airport.
 In Terminal 3 there are two tobacco shops, a small supermarket, WIFI (can only be used with ETECSA-card), some souvenir shops and a snack bar that also serves fruit cocktails.
 There is no ATM airside and that not all shops accept credit cards.

 An extensive, three-year renovation project is underway on La Habana Central and the central train station.
 Most trains now arrive and depart from the former bus station, located on the adjoining Coubre rail yard.
 Expect poor conditions and long queues.
-The renovation is expected to be finished in 2018.
+The renovation is expected to was completed in 2018.

 Other services include: